 Goodwill represents the excess of the purchase price over the net amount of identifiable assets acquired and liabilities assumed in a business combination measured at fair value.
 Goodwill is not amortized but is tested for impairment at least annually.
-The Company reviews goodwill for impairment annually in the fourth quarter and whenever events or changes in circumstances indicate that the fair value of a reporting unit may be less than its carrying amount (a triggering event).
+The Company reviews goodwill for impairment annually in the fourth quarter and whenever events or changes in circumstances indicate that the fair value of a reporting unit may be less than its carrying amount (a "triggering event").
+Triggering events may include a sustained period where the Company's carrying value is in excess of its market capitalization or adverse changes in business climate.
 The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of its reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the quantitative goodwill impairment test described in ASC Topic 350, Intangibles - Goodwill and Other.
 The more likely than not threshold is defined as having a likelihood of more than 50 percent.
 If, after assessing the totality of events or circumstances, the Company determines that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then performing the quantitative goodwill impairment test is unnecessary and goodwill is considered to be unimpaired.
 However, if based on the qualitative assessment the Company concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company will proceed with performing the quantitative goodwill impairment test.
 In performing the quantitative goodwill impairment test, the Company determines the fair value of its reporting unit and compares it to its carrying value.
 If the fair value of the reporting unit exceeds the carrying value of the net assets assigned to that unit, goodwill is not impaired.
 If the carrying value of the reporting unit exceeds its fair value, the Company records an impairment loss equal to the difference.
-For the three and six months ended June 30, 2024 there were no impairment charges.
+For the three and nine months ended September 30, 2024 there were no impairment charges.

 Indefinite-lived intangibles are carried at the initially recorded fair value less any recognized impairment.
 Indefinite-lived intangibles are tested at least annually for impairment.
 Impairment assessments are conducted more frequently if certain conditions exist, including a change in the competitive landscape, any internal decisions to pursue new or different technology strategies, or a significant change in the marketplace, including changes in the size of the market for the Company's products.
 In performing the impairment test, the Company estimates the fair value of the indefinite-lived intangible asset and compares it to the carrying value.
 If they carrying value exceeds the estimated fair value, the Company records an impairment loss for the difference.
-For the three and six months ended June 30, 2024, there were no impairment charges.
+For the three and nine months ended September 30, 2024, there were no impairment charges.
 For further discussion of identified intangible assets, see "Note 3 - Business Combination".